HUNDING'S SAGA - 23: THE DEED DONE, Hunding's Crew Must Be Away With Basil's Crown!

 'A man should be rewarded well for such devoted duty to his master -'

 'The Imperator is not my master as such', Herjolf told them, his patience with the Danes almost snapping, 'because my oath is foremost to Thord and then to Basil'.

 'Your oath is to Thord?'
 Hunding asked, as if stricken by what Herjolf told him.
 'Surely the Imperator is higher?
-No matter, if Thord is foremost in your thoughts it is just as well because it is Thord who told us - Tofig and me - to check that all is well with you down here on your own.
+No matter.
+If Thord is foremost to you, it is just as well because it is Thord who told us - Tofig and me - to check that all is well with you down here on your own.
 Do you have a key to the treasure room, by the way?'

 'I do not.
 I am merely here to watch over the door, not to enter the room', Herjolf sniffed again.

 'You watch the treasure, yet they do not trust you with a key?
 Is it not as well I have a key?'
-Tofig drew a ring with a single key hanging from it.
-'Does Basil not trust you, that you are made to stand here without knowing if the treasure is in fact in there?'
+From the folds of his tunic Hunding drew a ring with a single key hanging from it.
+'Thord does not trust you, yet you are made to stand here without knowing if the treasure is in fact in there?'

 'What would I do in there?'
 Herjolf almost whined.

 'There is no need for you to be in there, but do you not wish to know the treasure is there?'
 Hunding smiled understandingly.
-'They could punish you for the theft of Basil's treasures, after all, Thord could have taken it himself and let you take the blame.
+'They could punish you for the theft of Basil's treasures, after all, without you even knowing the treasure was no longer there before you even came to stand here, Thord could have taken it himself and let you take the blame.
 Who shares this duty with you?'

 'You tell me', Hunding shrugged.
 'Shall we see, make sure it is there?'